YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 ------------------

-Symbolic constants for error codes returned by calls to YottaDB are prefixed with ``YDB_ERR_`` and are all less than zero. [#]_ The symbolic constants below are not a complete list of all error messages that Simple API functions can return — error return codes can indicate system errors and database errors, not just application errors.
+Symbolic constants for error codes returned by calls to YottaDB are prefixed with ``YDB_ERR_`` and are all less than zero.
+The symbolic constants below are not a complete list of all error messages that YottaDB functions can return — error return codes can indicate system errors and database errors, not just application errors.
+A process that receives a negative return code, including one not listed here, can call `ydb_get_s()`_ to get the value of `$zstatus`_.
 Also, some of the errors listed below can be raised in other circumstances as well.
-A full set of error messages is in the `YottaDB Messages and Recovery Procedures Manual
+A full set of error messages and numbers is in the `YottaDB Messages and Recovery Procedures Manual
 <https://docs.yottadb.com/MessageRecovery/>`_.

-The ``ydb_message()`` function provides a way to get more detailed information about any error code returned by a Simple API function, including error codes for return values without symbolic constants.

-.. [#] Note for implementers: the actual values are negated ZMESSAGE
-       error codes.
+``YDB_ERR_CALLINAFTEREXIT`` – A function was called after ``ydb_exit()`` was called.

+``YDB_ERR_FATALERROR1`` – A fatal error occurred.
+The process is generating a core dump and terminating.
+As a process cannot receive a fatal error code, this error appears in the syslog.

+``YDB_ERR_FATALERROR2`` – A fatal error occurred.
+The process is terminating without generating a core dump.
+As a process cannot receive a fatal error code, this error appears in the syslog.

 ``YDB_ERR_GVUNDEF`` — No value exists at a requested global variable node.

+``YDB_ERR_INVNAMECOUNT`` – A ``namecount`` parameter has an invalid value.

 ``YDB_ERR_INSUFFSUBS`` — A call to ``ydb_node_next_s()`` or
-``ydb_node_previous_s()`` did not provide enough parameters for the return values. [#]_
+``ydb_node_previous_s()`` did not provide enough parameters for the return values.

-.. [#] Note for implementers: this is a new error, not currently in
-       the code base.

 .. _YDB_ERR_INVSTRLEN: